Out of School Hours Care (OSHC) – Youth Leadership Victoria

 Please visit our website www.ylv.com.au for more information.
 Booking forms and enrolment forms available online.

-Uniforms may be purchased from the Uniform Shop (located under the stairwell opposite the Library – Level 1 Main Building) on:
+Uniforms may be purchased from the Uniform Shop (located in the Thelma Bailey Centre – Gym)

-Alternatively you can download and print the order form below and follow the Order Form Instructions.
+Alternatively you can download and print the order form and follow the Order Form Instructions.

 Order Form Instructions: